Workers’ Compensation Lawyer in Delran, NJ

 Medical Benefits

-These benefits may cover necessary treatment related to a work injury or occupational illness, including doctor visits, medication, testing, hospital care, and therapy.
+These benefits may cover necessary treatment tied to a work injury or occupational illness, including doctor visits, medication, testing, hospital care, and therapy.

-If the injury keeps you out of work for a qualifying period, temporary total disability benefits may replace part of your lost wages under New Jersey’s formula.
+If a work injury keeps you off the job while you recover, temporary total disability benefits may replace part of your lost wages, roughly 70 percent of your average weekly wage under New Jersey's formula, until you can return to work.

 Permanent Total Disability Benefits